Water Quality

 Image of the Tuolumne River

-The San Francisco Regional Water System (SFRWS) conducts watershed sanitary surveys for the Hetch Hetchy source annually and for non-Hetch Hetchy surface water sources every five years.
-The latest sanitary surveys for the non-Hetch Hetchy watersheds were completed in 2021 for the period of 2016-2020.
-All these surveys, together with SFRWS’s stringent watershed protection management activities, were completed with support from partner agencies including National Park Service and US Forest Service.
-The purposes of the surveys are to evaluate the sanitary conditions and water quality of the watersheds and to review results of watershed management activities conducted in the preceding years.
+The San Francisco Regional Water System (SFRWS) conducts watershed sanitary surveys for its Hetch Hetchy source annually and every five years for its local water sources and upcountry non-Hetch Hetchy sources.
+The latest sanitary surveys for the non-Hetch Hetchy watershed were completed in 2021 for the period of 2016-2020.
+All these surveys together with our stringent watershed protection management activities were completed with support from partner agencies including the National Park Service and the United States Forest Service.
+The purposes of these annual and quinquennial surveys are to evaluate the sanitary conditions and water quality of the watersheds and to review the results of watershed management activities conducted in the preceding years.
 Wildfire, wildlife, livestock, and human activities continue to be the potential contamination sources.
-You may contact the San Francisco District office of the Stae Water Resources Control Board’s Division of Drinking Water (SWRCB) at 510-620-3474 for the review of these reports.
+You may contact the San Francisco District office of the State Water Resources Control Board’s Division of Drinking Water at 510-620-3474 for more information.

-water quality image of woman drinking water from a glass
+image of two children drinking water from glasses.

 Special Health Needs